Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

 }
 ```

-If the token you used is invalid,
+If the token you used is invalid, you will get the following response.

 ```json
 {'active':false}